What is "natural childbirth"?

 Plan to end the series by around 36 weeks of pregnancy.
 That said, most first time birthers actually go over their 40 week due dates so you can always choose to gamble.
 In terms of when you should start the series, it's up to you and what works best for your schedule.
 When you start earlier you have more time to incorporate the nutritional and fitness information, to read and study, and to get more clear about your birth priorities and examine whether you need to make any big changes in your plans.
 I will load you up on resources to help you "keep your head in the game" leading up to birth.
 When you start later, the advantage is having the information more fresh in your mind right before your birth and postpartum period.

-Does the series include breastfeeding and infant care?
+Do the classes include breastfeeding and infant care?

-Throughout the series I will sprinkle in breastfeeding and tips for baby care, and in the 6th class we will go deeper into both of those topics along with preparing for your postpartum.
-However, a comprehensive breastfeeding class and possibly a baby care class/infant CPR are recommended in addition to what I will be covering.
+Throughout the series I will sprinkle in breastfeeding and tips for baby care, however a comprehensive breastfeeding class and possibly a baby care class/infant CPR are recommended in addition to what I will be covering.
 Contact me if you need suggestions for where to find this education.

 What is your method?